 - Reiki endplates only

-8. Best Budget Massage Table: Sierra Comfort All Inclusive Portable Massage Table
+8. Sierra Comfort All Inclusive Portable Massage Bed

 If you’re on a budget and don’t need your table to hold up to a lot of heavy use, the Sierra Comfort All Inclusive Package might be the way to go for you.
 For under $150 you get a portable table, face cradle, face pillow, carrying case, set of fitted cotton sheets, semicircle bolster, removable armrests, arm shelf, oil pouch, and towel hanger.
 That’s a lot of stuff.
 For the money, it’s an amazing deal but as I said in the introduction, when you’re getting that much stuff for such a low price, you shouldn’t expect this table to last you your whole career.